hschellman/computing-basics/setup.md

 We are moving to the Alma9 version of unix.
 Not all DUNE code has been ported yet but if you are doing basic analysis work, try it out.

-Here is how you set up basic DUNE software on Alma 9
+Here is how you set up basic DUNE software on Alma 9.
+We are now using the super-computer packaging system [Spack][Spack documentation] to give versioned access to code.

-login into a unix machine at FNAL or CERN
+1. login into a unix machine at FNAL or CERN

+2. Log into a gpvm or lxplus

 ~~~
-# get the larsoft version of the env
 source /cvmfs/larsoft.opensciencegrid.org/spack-packages/setup-env.sh
 ~~~
 {: .language-bash}